yashg4509/CTG-S24-Software-Deliverable/task_2/README.md

 #### Implementation:

 For the custom factor, we decided to implement a Volatility Ratio over 20 days.
 Volatility ratio is calculated as the ratio of the standard deviation of daily returns to the average daily returns over a 20-day period.

+For calculation, I used the [rolling](https://www.geeksforgeeks.org/python-pandas-dataframe-rolling/) function to do the same percent change calculation -- where I used the pct_change function -- for the 20 day period (ie 20 rows).
+I coupled that with the standard deviation and mean calculations via the std() and mean() methods respectively.

 #### Motivations: